ttopper/CPSC128/docs/08_Persistence/90_Assignment_7.md

     Yukon since 2005.
 They have collected data about mice from a site near Whitehorse.
 They used live trapping techniques to record details of various small mammal they caught during each trapping session.
-Dr. Scott Gilbert shared some of his research data in a comma separated text file **small_mammal_data.csv**.
+Dr. Scott Gilbert shared some of his research data in a tab delimited text file **small_mammal_data.txt**.
 The file is available on the Moodle.
 We are particularly interested in the reproductive health of the female Clethrionomys sp.
 There are many columns in the data that represent different characteristics of the mice that were tracked at different time